 All About Ice Cream

-It’s probably no surprise to you that July is National Ice Cream Month, in the summer an ice cream is the perfect cool treat to help you beat the heat, whether you’re a sorbet snob or jonesin’ for a gelato - but do you know the inside scoop on how this cold confection became a favorite dessert around globe?
+It’s probably no surprise to you that July is National Ice Cream Month, National Ice Cream Day is celebrated on the third Sunday in July.
+This year National Ice Cream Day is July 17th, 2016!
+In the summer ice cream is the perfect cool treat to help you beat the heat, whether you’re a sorbet snob or jonesin’ for a gelato - but do you know the inside scoop on how this cold confection became a favorite dessert around globe?
 Find out All About Ice Cream!

 The Cold Not-So-Hard Facts

 In 1984 President Ronald Reagan declared every third Sunday of July to be National Ice Cream Day and the whole month of July as National Ice Cream Month, but the history of this dessert is older than America itself, ice cream goes all the way back to Ancient civilizations, and there is a lot of debate between ice cream historians about who got there first!

 The beginning of ice cream can be traced all the way back to 400 BC when the Ancient Persians would pour grape juice concentrate over ice as a sweet to treat to cool off.
 They later added different flavors like mango and rose water.
 Snow would be collected from mountain tops and stored in underground chambers specifically for this cause.
 They weren’t the only ones trying to chill out, the existence of a frozen rice and milk dessert in China has been documented from 200 BC and the Ancient Roman Emperor Nero is said to have loved a fruit topped snow-based dessert.